 In personal finance, risk management is generally thought of as deciding on a stock/bond/cash allocation in your investment portfolio.
-However, when deciding on a risk management strategy, more needs to be taken into consideration than your tolerance for risk, and then figure out how much money to put in investments that could lose.
+Think about your tolerance for risk, and then figure out how much money to put in investments that could lose.
 But you still need to think of more…

-Consider the risk and return of your career when determining an asset allocation for your portfolio.
-Those who have job security (like tenured professors and government employees) may have steadier income streams than a real-estate agent who is paid with commission.
-If your salary changes on a monthly basis, then you’re already exposed to a certain level of risk in your financial life, and you should think twice before accepting more risks in your investments.
+Consider the risk and return of your career when determining an asset allocation.
+Those who have job security (like tenured professors and government employees) may have steadier income streams than someone paid on commission or someone whose job might be cut due to a world pandemic.
+Those with less certain paychecks should consider safer portfolios.

 However, just because you want to limit volatility doesn’t mean you shouldn’t hold any stocks.
-Stocks and their potential for growth are important in order to maintain purchasing power as the cost of living increases.
-Not all stocks carry the same level of risk.
-When working with your advisor, consider including positions that have a lower beta, which is a ratio that professionals use to gauge the volatility of stock versus a benchmark.
-Better yet, consider mutual funds and managed accounts which can give you much greater diversification than just a hand-picked stock portfolio.
+Stocks and their growth potential are important to maintain purchasing power as the cost of living increases.
+To spread out the risk, ask your financial advisor about exchange-traded funds, mutual funds, or managed accounts which can give you much greater diversification than just a hand-picked stock portfolio.

-Generally, older investors are advised to limit the risk (and potential for losses) in their portfolio while younger investors, armed with time on their side, can usually afford to take on more risk.
-But a recent study published in the Wall Street Journal spoke about today’s generation of 20-30 year old, who have much time on their side, as a whole, are reluctant to take on risk.
+Generally, older investors are advised to limit risk (and potential for losses) in their portfolio while younger investors, armed with time on their side, can usually afford to take on more risk.
+However, today’s generation of 20-30 year old, who have much time on their side, as a whole, are reluctant to take on risk.
 These investors have experienced financial crisis after crisis in their adult life.
 Without the wisdom of experience, “long-term” is a particularly difficult concept to digest, and as such, these investors are especially likely to make investment decisions based on recent events.
-However, they are limiting exposure to market volatility at the wrong time in their life.
+However, they may be limiting exposure to market volatility at the wrong time in their life.